Phoenix Sky Harbor International Airport: Runways

 All three runways can accommodate aircraft with a maximum takeoff weight of 900000 lb or greater.

 Sky Harbor's private airplane area is also one of eight service centers for the Medevac airline Air Evac.

 ATC tower

 The airport's 326 ft air traffic control tower began operations on January 14, 2007.
 It stands just east of the Terminal 3 parking garage and also houses the Phoenix TRACON.
 This is Sky Harbor's third control tower and is among the tallest control towers in North America.

 Museum

-The Phoenix Airport Museum is a museum displaying artwork and local aviation memorabilia located inside the terminal.
+The Phoenix Airport Museum is a museum displaying artwork and local aviation memorabilia located inside both Terminal 3 and 4.

 Airlines and destinations

 Passenger

 The following airlines operate regularly scheduled passenger flights at Sky Harbor Airport: